peejaywk/FourFifthsJazz/README.md

 ### Common Features Across All  Pages

 * Header
-    * The header will be in a fixed postion at the top of the screen and will not scroll with the page contents.
+    * The header will be in a fixed position at the top of the screen and will not scroll with the page contents.
 This allows visitors to easily navigate the site even when they have scrolled to the bottom of a page.
     * The header will include links to all the site pages (Home, About & Contact).
 These will be positioned to the right of the logo.
     * On hovering over the navigation links with the mouse they will change colour indicating to the user that they are clickable (desktop only).
     * On mobile devices the navigation links will collapse into a hamburger menu.
     * The logo for the ensemble will be positioned to the left and it will also be a link back to the home page.
     * The colours have been chosen to compliment the hero image on the main page.
-    * On the right hand side of the header there will be a 'bookings' button that users can click if they want to book the ennsemble.
+    * On the right hand side of the header there will be a 'bookings' button that users can click if they want to book the ensemble.
 To attract the attention of the user this will be a bold colour.
 * Footer
     * The footer will be located at the bottom of each page and will scroll with the page contents.
     * A disclaimer will be positioned to the left of the footer stating that this website is for education purposes only.